1. What is the purpose of the Student Center for Diversity and Inclusion?

 Yes!
-The Office is in the process of developing a Diversity Resource Center which will feature books, DVDs, CDs, magazines, and journals where students, faculty and staff can find information on topics related to ability, race, gender, religion/spirituality, and sexual orientation.
+The Center is in the process of developing a Diversity Resource Center which will feature books, DVDs, CDs, magazines, and journals where students, faculty and staff can find information on topics related to ability, race, gender, religion/spirituality, and sexual orientation.

 7. Are there student groups which celebrate various aspects of diversity (ie religion, ethnicity, gender, sexual orientation)?